Principality of Copa

 The Principality of Copa (Copa, Kopa or Copario) was a Circassian principality that developed during the 14th and 15th centuries.
 It was established around the city of Copa.
 The principality was part of the confederative structure of Zichia.
+Information about the principality comes from Genoese sources.

 The Circassian name of the principality is unknown.
-Information about the principality comes from Genoese sources.
+However, the city's name may be etymologically related to the Adyghe word къопIашъ (qopash), meaning "large pig," or to the ancient Sind settlement of Kepi.

 Geography

 The Principality of Copa controlled the region between the Kuban River and the Sea of Azov.
 The city of Copa was located 28 Genoese nautical miles from the mouth of the Kuban River.
 Copa was a large settlement and was situated within a feudal domain.
 It was the largest city in Circassia after Matrega.
 It's political and military influence of the principality extended over the entire eastern coast of the Sea of Azov.
+There are varying academic estimates about the location of the city, which was the administrative center of the principality, with some suggesting it was either in the modern Temryuk region or near Slavyansk na Kubani.
+I.V.
+Volkov proposed to separate the names Copa and Copario: Copa as the settlement where the Genoese administration and Copario as the entire territory under Copa's control.

 The Florentine merchant Francesco Balducci Pegolotti described the eastern ports of the Sea of Azov as belonging to Zichia.
 There also existed a view that the city of Tana was located within Zichian territory.